UCD.js Docs

 Storage and Filesystem

-The storage layer is built around @ucdjs/ucd-store and @ucdjs/fs-bridge. fs-bridge provides backends for Node.js, HTTP, and in-memory usage. ucd-store handles file access and metadata across those backends. lockfile/snapshot utilities track integrity and state for stored data.
+The storage layer is built around @ucdjs/ucd-store and @ucdjs/fs-backend. fs-backend provides Node.js, HTTP, and custom backend patterns. ucd-store handles file access and metadata across those backends.
+Lockfile and snapshot utilities track integrity and state for stored data.

 Use cases: